 If you are not familiar with web logs, the first entry is the IP address, followed by the date, the page requested, the result (success or failure), the referrer, and then the browser.

 What the logs show us is that the attack was doing random searches for dictionary keywords (eg: news, gov, faith, etc ).
 This time they were using a valid browser (Firefox, Chrome, Safari, etc), user agents, and a valid referrer.

-Stopping this DDOS: After what felt like hours, but was merely seconds, OK, maybe minutes, we noticed another anomaly, or what we’d classify as a signature in the new DDOS pattern.
+Stopping this DDOS: After what felt like hours, but was actually seconds (OK, maybe minutes) we noticed another anomaly, or what we’d classify as a signature in the new DDoS pattern.
 The attacker was rotating IP’s within a few seconds of each other, rotating referrers and user agents, all the while performing search requests.
 Finally, something we could build a rule for, thanks for that.
 Now each time we see the same IP with a different user agent / referrer within a small period of time, we’re able to block access.
 Within minutes, the attack was contained.

 Just in the block list created by our log correlation tool, we banned 9,673 IP Addresses in the first few hours.
 During the following days the list grew to almost 40,000 different IP addresses.
 That’s quite a respectable botnet.

 Have you ever faced a DDOS like this?
 What techniques did you use to block it?
 Note that this type of DDOS blocking service is included in all our Website Firewall plans, and we’re here to protect you and your business!

 Great article, thanks!
 Are you, or have you already, covered the other types of DDOS attacks – syn-flood, and Layer 3/4 UDP and DNS amplification attacks?